 General In January 2011 Metropolitan Hilarion issued Ukase No 1-23-11 requiring a number of Governance standards to be introduced in the ANZ Diocese of ROCOR.
 One of the standards relates specifically to Working With Children (WWC) Checks and Police Checks (screening) of all ordained clergy.
 The Diocesan office oversees this requirement.
-All other church workers, paid and unpaid, in child related positions, must be screened as listed in the Diocesan WWC Policy.
-Working With Children Checks are required by law in the states of NSW, Qld, Vic, WA and the ACT.
-Police Checks are required in Tasmania, Sa and the Northern Territory in lieu of WWCs.
+All other church workers, paid and unpaid, in child related positions must be screened as listed in the Diocesan WWC Policy.
 Recommended guidelines for screening and selection In addition to these statutory screening requirements there are recommended guidelines for the engagement of volunteers and church workers who are to be involved with children.
 Every person in an appointed position where they will be working face to face with a child, a parish should ensure that: The applicant's identity is known or confirmed - Application for Working With Children (Appendix 9).
 The role, task and expectations of the position are clearly stated - Child Safety Contact Person (Appendix 4).
 The applicant is asked to disclose any matters which may affect their suitability to work with children.
 Background reference checking is undertaken with at least one known person in the applicant's immediate past that has some knowledge of working with children.
-When background checking, the role that the applicant is being considered for should be described.
-The referee should be asked: "Is the person suitable to work with children?
+5. When background checking, the role that the applicant is being considered for should be described.
+The referee should be asked "Is the person suitable to work with children?
 Is there anything we need to know?"
-Training Every person in an appointed position where they will be working face to face with a child or a young person must undergo training in Child-Safe Child-Friendly Church/Parish policy.
+A code of conduct has been read, signed and filed in a secure manner with parish records Training Every person in an appointed position where they will be working face to face with a child or a young person must undergo training in Child-Safe Child-Friendly Church/Parish policy.